 A lot of folks think of it as a depressing place, but I have no problems with it.
-It's an easy job, and more importantly the pay is decent.
+It's an easy job, and more importantly the pay is good.
 Besides, most nights are quiet so I get to do my own thing.
 That's probably why I've stayed here for as long as I have.
-In July I will have spent eight years here.

 However my stint at ‘The Meadows’ is nowhere as long as Harry's, but then again he's an old-timer.
 When I arrived here he was well into his fourth year of patrolling its corridors and sleeping on its beds.
 He was bequeathed to the home by a relative of a former client – that’s how the management prefer that we refer to our patients - who had closed her eyes for the last time.

 And here's the thing.
 During the seven and a half years that I've spent here, I've never once seen Harry not accurately predicting a death.
 He always gets it right, and as you can imagine in a place such as this, it happens on a regular basis.
 At least once a week there are people 'checking out'.
 Add it all up and you get quite a substantial number of deaths.

 The pattern is always the same.
 Two days before it happens, Harry will jump up on the bed in question, snuggle up to its occupant’s feet and just lie there and let us know that the room will soon be available for another tired soul.
 If there are multiple deaths, meaning that more than one client is ready to switch off their lights at the same time, Harry will simply divide his attention between the various beds.

 You'd think it’d be a fairly horrific experience to have Harry snuggle up next to you, given his uncanny ability to foresee the end, but that isn't the case.
 Most of our patients suffer from dementia and other cognitive ailments and are thus blissfully unaware of the significance of his presence.
 They just see him as a cat that wants to spend some time with them.